ScoutLogic

 Misinformation or gaps in the application can lead to extended search times or require additional verification steps.
 Simple mistakes like a wrong number can lead to a social security number not verifying, which can cause havoc with the entire process.

-2. Court System Delays
+2. Court system delays

 Criminal records count as private information only accessible to a select few.
 You can’t hope to turn up at the courthouse and expect to be given decades’ worth of data on a person in the blink of an eye.